Balance8/effex/packages/create-effex-app/templates/README.md

 ## Working with Effect Services

-This project automatically generates type-safe Effect-TS services from your Prisma schema.
-After running `db:generate`, you can import and use services like this:
+This project includes type-safe Effect-TS services automatically generated from your Prisma schema.
+These services are committed to version control, so you can use them immediately:

 ```typescript
 import { Effect } from 'effect';